zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide3OOW.md

 #### **STEP 4: Create a Database Credential for Your User**

 For best performance and easy access, we recommend storing your data in the **OCI Object Store**.
-For the purpose and brevity of this lab, we have created a **bucket** (which contain the data files you downloaded in the zip file above) and a **user** (which will give you credentials to securely access that data) for you.
-In order to use this data lying in the Object Store you must give your database user access to the Object Store using credentials (a Username and Password).
+In order to use data in the Object Store you must give your database user access to the Object Store using credentials (a Cloud username and Authorization Token).
 You will do this by creating a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Data Warehouse.
 This information is only usable for your user schema.
 If you would like to learn more about the OCI Object Storage, refer to its <a href="https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm" target="_blank">documentation</a>.

+For the purpose and brevity of this lab, we have created a bucket for (which contain the data files you downloaded in the zip file above) and provide the necessary credential information you will need below:

- Username : adwc_oss_access
+ Username : **adwc_oss_access**
- Auth Token (Serves as Credentials Password) : 6:rg1JlPUKge&&)jO$_v
+ Auth Token (Serves as Credentials Password) : **6:rg1JlPUKge&&)jO$_v**

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.
 Note the above credentials are specified in this creation script. **Run this script**.